wso2/k8s-api-operator/docs/GettingStarted/overview.md

 API controller is quite complex compared to other controllers.
 It has two main tasks.
-Build an API microgateway container and push it to the Docker-Hub.
+- Build an API microgateway container and push it to the Docker-Hub.
-Create Kubernetes artifacts and deploy them into Kubernetes clusters.
+- Create Kubernetes artifacts and deploy them into Kubernetes clusters.

 When the API custom controller is triggered, it will receive a Swagger definition from the attached configMap and create a Kaniko job by attaching a multi-step Dockerfile along with the Swagger definition.
-This Dockerfile is used pre-build the Docker image that has the API microgateway toolkit.
+This Dockerfile is using pre-build the Docker image that has the API microgateway toolkit.
 The microgateway toolkit will generate the API microgateway runtime with the corresponding swagger file passed.
 Finally Kaniko build create a new API microgateway docker image and push to the configured docker registry.

 After finishing the step one, API controller will start creating relevant Kubernetes artifacts corresponding to the API definition.
 Depending on defined API mode, it will create Kubernetes deployment for both API microgateway and backend services.